Top 10 Bizarre, Unusual and Weird Plants

-These plants are not garden basics!
-Walk on the wild side with these weird and wonderful bizarre plants.
+Ordinary garden basics these are not!
+Walk on the wild side with these unique-looking wacky and weird plants.

 Sure, we love plants for their beauty and fragrance, but have you ever browsed the aisles of a garden center and felt your creative side, I don’t know, sigh just a little?
-That’s a huge problem for me: settling for the tried-and-true when I’m really craving a plant that belongs in a grade school science fair.
+That’s a huge problem for me: settling for the tried-and-true when I’m really craving weird plants that belong in a school science fair.
 Botanically speaking, I’m a sucker for a bizarre personality.

 But committing to adventure often leads straight to disappointment.
 Either I can’t find a place to buy what I’m looking for, or I learn the hard way that the plant is too temperamental for the average gardener.
 Because of cost, size or the cultivar’s picky preferences, my plans usually end in grumbling defeat.